 The weekend in Jordan is Fridays & Saturdays, but not all businesses are closed; only government offices and banks close on these two days, while most shops are open on Saturdays.

-No, they do not have to.
+No, absolutely not.
 Jordan is quite liberal and guarantees the freedom for women to dress the way they wish.
 You will see locals that wear the hijab, as well as women who would not look out of place in a European city.
 It’s all about personal freedom at the end of the day.

 Yes!
-Non-Muslims are welcome at many mosques in Jordan, but as mosques are places of worship, therefore you have to dress conservatively, remove your shoes and leave it at the entrance.
+Non-Muslims are welcome at many mosques in Jordan, but as mosques are places of worship, you must dress conservatively by ensuring your elbows and knees are covered, remove your shoes and leave them at the entrance.

 Note: women will be asked to wear a scarf on their heads while visiting the mosque.

+Without a doubt.
 Alcohol is readily available in tourist restaurants, at most 4-5 star hotels, and at bars.
-You can also buy alcohol at licensed liquor stores (which are easily found in Amman and Aqaba, and less so in other towns).
+You can also buy alcohol at licensed liquor stores (which are readily found in Amman and Aqaba, and less so in other towns).
 We have two award-winning wine brands as well as three local beer brands.

 It is acceptable to drink alcohol in Jordan as long as you respect the local people, customs and laws.
 Bear in mind that it is illegal in Jordan to drink in the street.
 Most camps in Wadi Rum are dry, but some will allow you to bring your own drinks.

-According to the World Health Organization’s drinking water guidelines, the answer is Yes.
+Yes, according to the World Health Organization’s drinking water guidelines.

 Jordanians are by nature very friendly and hospitable, most clients are pleasantly surprised by how genuinely friendly the locals are.

-Of course you can, you don’t have to be married to share a room with your girlfriend.
+Of course.
+You don’t have to be married to share a room with your girlfriend or boyfriend.

 Most hotels do not allow pets, and it will be impossible to do your tours and sightseeing along with your pet.
 Therefore, if you absolutely have to travel with your pet, you can book your pet’s accommodation at Amman’s Pet Lodge (www.petlodgejo.com), and you will be able to check on your pet at any given time.

-In tourist sites like Petra and the Dead Sea, shorts are fine.
-You may experience unwanted attention if you wear shorts while visiting cities, so wearing revealing clothing is not recommended there.
+In tourist sites like Petra, Aqaba and the Dead Sea, shorts are fine.
+You may experience unwanted attention if wearing revealing clothing in other cities; therefore, it is not recommended.